-Disclaimer: The following cost breakdown of weight loss surgery is a generalization only.
+Disclaimer: The following weight loss surgery cost breakdown is a generalization only.
 Schedule a consultation with Dr. Moeinolmolki to receive a more accurate quote for a specific bariatric procedure.

 The cost of weight loss surgery is a topic that gets brought up during every weight loss surgery consultation.
 That’s understandable, as most people don’t want to commit to bariatric surgery until they know they can afford it.
 That being said, you should never let a thing like the cost of surgery keep you from enriching your life with improved health.

 Weight loss surgeries range in cost between $6,000 and $25,000 or more.
 But that’s not the whole story.
-Instead of seeing the cost as a single figure, it helps to break the costs down into their individual counterparts.
-Then it helps to change your perspective.
-Do that and you’ll soon see that the costs involved with weight loss surgery are not that high at all.
-In fact, it is well worth it.
+Instead of seeing the cost as a single figure, it helps to break the costs down into their counterparts.
+Then, it helps to change your perspective.
+Do that, and you’ll soon see that weight loss surgery costs are not that high.
+It is well worth it.

 How Much Does Bariatric Surgery Cost in Los Angeles, CA?

-The first factor that goes into determining the cost of bariatric surgery is the type of procedure performed.
+The first factor determining the cost of bariatric surgery is the type of procedure performed.
 The most popular weight loss procedures in use today include:

 Cost of Gastric Bypass

 Medically speaking, this surgery – which is considered the gold standard of bariatric procedures – is referred to as Roux-Gen-Y gastric bypass surgery.
 During the procedure, your stomach is smaller before your digestive system is slightly rerouted.
 The result is rapid weight loss, more energy, and a renewed zest for life.
 On average, gastric bypass surgery patients lose 70% of their excess weight for a total cost of $23,000.